rajj18/Assignment1/README.md

-﻿# Assignment1
 # Assignment

-# Assignment

 ## Description
-This project is a Node.js application for [provide a brief description of your project here].
+This project is a Node.js application for Restaurant Listing Platform.

 ## Installation
 1. Clone the repository: